Mailchimp Transactional Email To Mailtrap:

 SMTP Configuration

-After signing up and verifying your sending domain, select that domain and go to the SMTP/API Settings tab under Sending Domains.
-Then, choose Transactional or Bulk Stream depending on the type of emails you’d like to send.
+Go to Sending Domains and click the verified domain you want to send emails from.
+Go to the Integration tab and click Integrate under Transactional or Bulk Stream, depending on the type of emails you’d like to send.

-Copy and paste the SMTP credentials (for the stream you chose) into your app.
+Copy and paste the credentials (for the stream you chose) into your app or project, and you’ll be ready to start sending emails.
+Read more about SMTP integration here.

 Note: Turning TLS on is mandatory as mentioned in the credentials.